DagCord/Nord/README.md

 * The theme is licensed under the MIT license.
 By you using it you agree to the terms described in it
 * The theme solely changes Discord's colors to its own, it does not add any extra features.
+* Special Thanks to equity for her help with this theme